-Where a student is no longer engaged in the acquisition of new data and is predominantly concentrating on writing up their thesis prior to submission they will be classified as writing up students.
-A writing up student must be in a position to submit their thesis within 12 months, or by your thesis submission date, whichever is sooner.
+Where a student enters their fourth year (full time) or eighth year (part time) of study and is no longer engaged in the acquisition of new data and is predominantly concentrating on writing up their thesis prior to submission they will be classified as writing up students.
+A writing up student must be in a position to submit their thesis within 12 months, or by their thesis submission date, whichever is sooner.

-The supervisor will need to formally confirm to the Research Degrees Office how a student should classified.
+The supervisor will need to formally confirm to the Research Degrees Team when a student should be classified as writing up.

-The writing-up fee is £507 in 2016-17 and is invoiced halfway through the year.
+The writing-up fee is invoiced halfway through the year.

 Where a student is required following the final examination to resubmit their thesis for re-examination a fee will apply.
 The charge is made to cover costs of re-examination and additional supervision.